maxlep/ErosionSim/README.md

 - GUI

 ## TODO
+- Change GUI labels to be easier to interpret
+    - Does G4P support tooltips?
+    - Update window title
+    - Update readme with full feature explanation
+- Add erosion settings presets
+- Show preview of display gradient
+- Show water sources while editing
+- Initialize simulation with some water sources
+    - Add button to cover entire area with rain
+    - Pack these into the channels of the heightmap files
+- Begin with the simulation in an understandable state
+- Test mouse brush on trackpad
+- Remove GUI debug prints
+- Add gray color scheme for disabled buttons

+# Stretch goals
 - Add gradient editor
 - Fix directional bias on flat ground
-- Remove GUI debug prints
 - Implement terrain resistance map to mimic different materials
-- Add gray color scheme for disabled buttons
 - Remember settings window position
 - Add grouping and movement to rain pattern